mafazsyed/epuck2_navigation_and_tracking/README.md

 - Generation of a localised heatmap environment visualisation using IR sensor readings and an LuT.
 - Use of built-in LED lights, green and red, to indicate whether an object is in vicinity for action.

+The aim of the project extension was to implement visuals to attract students at a University open day.

 ![Screenshot 2024-07-24 231043](https://github.com/user-attachments/assets/5473ec2d-2c71-4545-8b6a-07bb4195c646)